What is included under “contemplative practices”?

 All application materials must be in PDF form.
 Please contact VarelaGrants@mindandlife.org if this presents a problem.

 Who receives the grant money?

-Grant funds will be sent to the grantee’s institution.
+Funds will be sent to the grantee’s institution.
 Grants cannot be given directly to an individual.

 Do I need IRB approval?

 Yes.
-Payment of the award will not be made until confirmation of IRB approval has been received.
+Payment of the grant will not be made until confirmation of IRB approval has been received.
 IRB approval must be in place within six months of the date of notification of the receipt of the grant.
 (Canadian or European Ethical Review Board approval is also acceptable.)

 What if I need more than two years to complete the project?

 The length of the grant is two years from the date of the notification of grant acceptance.
-If more time is required, an application for extension must be submitted to Mind and Life.
+If more time is required, an application for extension must be submitted to Mind & Life.
 It will then be sent to the Science Director for approval.